SV

 Correct Answer: A. High tensile strength

-Carbon nanotubes are estimated to be 100 times stronger than steel at a fraction of the weight.
-Their exceptional tensile strength is due to the strong carbon-carbon bonds.
-This makes them the leading candidate for building extremely long and light structural cables.
+• **High tensile strength** = Carbon nanotubes are estimated to be 100 times stronger than steel at a fraction of the weight. • **Key significance** — Their exceptional tensile strength is due to the strong carbon-carbon bonds. • 💡 Wrong-option analysis: B: High density is a different concept; C: Transparency is a different concept; D: Chemical inertness is a different concept.

 9